Plans Unveiled for 550 Madison Ave.

 Olayan America and its real estate development partner Chelsfield unveiled plans for 550 Madison Avenue in Midtown Manhattan.
 The plans include the selection of internationally acclaimed architecture and design firm Snøhetta to reimagine the lower levels of the office tower and update the building with state-of-art systems.

 Olayan America acquired the property in May 2016 as a multi-generational asset.

 The $300 million renovation of 550 Madison, formerly known as the AT&T Building and then the Sony Building, will bring life back to the property.
-The plans developed offer a vibrant enhancement of Philip Johnson’s postmodern design, and meet the needs of the modern office worker adding high-quality amenities, world-class retail, and restaurants.
-Moreover, it doubles the size of the adjacent public space, creating a lush and verdant outdoor garden for the public’s enjoyment.
+Preliminary plans offer a vibrant enhancement of Philip Johnson’s postmodern design while meeting the needs of the modern office worker, including high-quality amenities, world-class retail, and restaurants.
+Moreover, the plans would double the size of the adjacent public space, creating a lush and verdant outdoor garden for the public’s enjoyment.

-“550 Madison is a remarkable building, and we’re thrilled to work with our partners at Olayan America and Snøhetta to revitalize the property,” said David Laurie, managing director of the New York office of Chelsfield.
-“At 550 Madison, we have planned a building that puts employees first, from top of the line amenities, market-leading technology, better air quality, inspiring views of Central Park, to a deeply relaxing and serene urban garden right next door.”
+David Laurie, managing director of the New York office of Chelsfield, commented, “550 Madison is a remarkable building, and we’re thrilled to work with our partners at Olayan America and Snøhetta to revitalize the property.
+We have planned a building that puts employees first, from top of the line amenities, market-leading technology, better air quality, and inspiring views of Central Park to a deeply relaxing and serene urban garden right next door.”

 Craig Dykers, founding partner and architect at Snøhetta , said: “The re-imagined 550 Madison reflects how we work and live in New York today.
 The design sensitively transforms a sculpturally monumental building and improves the experience of the building where it meets the street.
 By updating this inward-looking tower for the 21st century, the redesign will foster a more vibrant, dynamic relationship between the building, the city, and the people who inhabit it.”